In this post, our Roundup lawyers will give you:

 A judge knocked back the $1.56 billion jury verdict in state court in Missouri to three plaintiffs in November last year to $611 million.

 Bayer will call it a win.
-Bayer stock yesterday jumped on the news.
-But let’s all agree a $611 million verdict is a darn good verdict.
+But let’s all agree that a $611 million verdict is a darn good verdict.

 April 2, 2024 – New Roundup Lawsuits